 Though our time is our product, we do not want our clients to be afraid to pick up the phone for fear of unmanageable legal fees.
 For this reason, we created flat fee packages where our clients get the services they need and they know exactly how much they are paying.
 If a package is not right for you, we offer a la carte services at our hourly rate and bill in one-tenth increments.

-Yes, we offer free half-hour consultations.
-Within that time, we will evaluate your legal options and provide you with a course of action, whether that involves using our services or seeking advice elsewhere.
+Yes, we offer free consultations.
+We will evaluate your legal options and provide you with a course of action, whether that involves using our services or seeking advice elsewhere.